|

 Grouse Grind Cost

-The Grind trail is free to all hikers.
+The Grind trail is complimentary to all hikers.
 However, if after successfully reaching the top of Guest Services at the Grouse Mountain Chalet, there are only two ways to get back down.

-First, you take the gondola ride back down (for CAD 20).
-Alternatively, you hike back down using the BCMC trail (since you are not allowed to hike down the Grind trail).
+Firstly, the gondola ride provides the easy solution (for CAD 20).
+Alternatively, hikers can walk down on the BCMC trail (since hiking down the Grind trail is not permitted).

 Should You Get A Grouse Mountain Annual Pass?